lanbiolab/scIAC/README.md

 # scIAC
-Single-cell ATAC clustering algorithm based on denoising autoencoder and student t-distribution similarity imputing
+A single-cell ATAC clustering algorithm based on denoising autoencoder and student t-distribution similarity imputation.